terralang/terra/release/share/terra/README.md

 ### Supported LLVM Versions ###

-The current recommended version of LLVM is **13**.
+The current recommended version of LLVM is **13** for most platforms, except Windows (x86) and Linux (ARM) where LLVM 11 is required.
 The following versions are also supported:

 | Version |         Linux |         macOS |       FreeBSD |       Windows |   NVIDIA/CUDA | AMD/HIP \*     | Intel/SPIRV \*\* | Notes |
 | ------- | ------------- | ------------- | ------------- | ------------- | ------------- | -------------- | ---------------- | ----- |